parisbible/parisbible.github.io/challenge.markdown

 TBC

 ## Criteria for judging
-- Accuracy of correction (30%)
+- Accuracy of correction (40%)
-- Description of scribal profiles (30%)
-- Reflections on working with machine-transcribed texts and description of errors found in the automatic transcriptions (20%)
+- Reflections on working with machine-transcribed texts and description of errors found in the automatic transcriptions (30%)
-- Overall quality of the blog post (20%)
+- Overall quality of the blog post (30%)
 - Additional: description of illuminations/decoration

 ## Communication